Trump’s big campaign promise on drug prices wouldn’t have worked, Health and Human Services secretary says

-Health and Human Services Secretary Alex Azar Monday defended the Trump administration's blueprint to lower drug prices against charges that President Trump has abandoned his popular campaign promise to use the government's bargaining clout to negotiate on behalf of Medicare.
+Health and Human Services Secretary Alex Azar Monday defended the Trump administration's strategy to lower drug prices against critiques that President Trump has abandoned his popular campaign promise to use the government's bargaining clout to negotiate on behalf of Medicare.

-Azar said during a briefing that instead of “trite, gimmicky political proposals” on direct Medicare negotiation, Trump's plan will increase the power of commercial prescription drug plans that negotiate on behalf of Medicare beneficiaries.
+Azar said at a briefing that instead of “trite, gimmicky political proposals” on direct Medicare negotiation, Trump's plan would increase the power of commercial prescription drug plans that negotiate on behalf of Medicare beneficiaries.

-He added that there are widespread misperceptions about the effects of direct government negotiation on drug prices, and that these would achieve minimal savings — unless the government was willing to deny access to certain medicines or set drug prices.
+He added that there are widespread misperceptions about the effects of direct government negotiation on drug prices, which, he said, would achieve minimal savings — unless the government was willing to deny access to certain medicines or set drug prices.

 “This is a topic the President and I have discussed at great length, and the idea of direct negotiation in Medicare has come up.
-He is tired of the government getting bad deals on the drugs seniors need, and I couldn’t agree more,” Azar said, in a speech before the briefing.
+He is tired of the government getting bad deals on the drugs seniors need, and I couldn’t agree more,” Azar said, in a speech before the briefing at Health and Human Services headquarters.
 “We formulated this plan with fixing that problem as the number one priority, and the President is following through on his promise.”

-Azar said that importing drugs from abroad was a gimmick because there was no way to ensure the drugs weren't counterfeit and "Canada’s drug market is simply too small to bring down prices here."
+The idea of importing drugs from abroad, Azar said, is also a gimmick because there was no way to ensure the drugs aren't counterfeit and "Canada’s drug market is simply too small to bring down prices here."
 Azar said: "They are a lovely neighbor to the north, but they’re a small one."

 [Trump promises to ‘derail the gravy train’ and lower drug prices in ‘American Patients First’ plan]

-Stocks of health care companies rose after the speech, but Ana Gupte, an analyst at Leerink Research noted the proposal had “potential for transformative change longer term, across the drug supply chain."
+At a press briefing Monday, Azar offered a few new details about the drug price blueprint revealed last week in a Rose Garden speech by the president, and said he has the authority to make sweeping changes without legislation.

-At a press briefing Monday, Azar offered a few new details about the drug price blueprint revealed last week in a Rose Garden speech, and said he has the authority to make sweeping changes without legislation.
+Stocks of health care companies rose after Trump's speech, but Ana Gupte, an analyst at Leerink Research noted the proposal had “potential for transformative change longer term, across the drug supply chain."

 Azar also challenged drug companies to start putting their prices in television ads before they may be forced to do so.

-At the same briefing Monday, Food and Drug Administration commissioner Scott Gottlieb said that his agency will launch a website that will out branded companies accused of exploiting a federal safety program to block generic companies from obtaining their drugs to make cheaper copies.
+At the same briefing, Food and Drug Administration commissioner Scott Gottlieb said that his agency will launch a website that will identify branded companies accused of exploiting a federal safety program to block generic companies from obtaining their drugs to make cheaper copies.

 But several health policy specialists said that although the 44-page blueprint contains serious ideas that could threaten different industries within the pharmaceutical supply chain, it leaves open many key details.